awsdocs/amazon-emr-management-guide/doc_source/emr-default-ami.md

 **Best practices for managing software updates**
 + If you use an earlier release version of Amazon EMR, consider and test a migration to the latest release before updating software packages\.
 + If you migrate to a later release version or you upgrade software packages, test the implementation in a non\-production environment first\.
-The option to clone clusters using the Amazon EMR management console is helpful for this\.
+The option to clone clusters using the Amazon EMR console is helpful for this\.
 + Evaluate software updates for your applications and for your version of Amazon Linux AMI on an individual basis\.
 Only test and install packages in production environments that you determine to be absolutely necessary for your security posture, application functionality, or performance\.
 + Watch the [Amazon Linux Security Center](https://alas.aws.amazon.com/) for updates\.
 + Avoid installing packages by connecting to individual cluster instances using SSH\.
 Instead, use a bootstrap action to install and update packages on all cluster instances as necessary\.
 This requires that you terminate a cluster and relaunch it\.
 For more information, see [Create bootstrap actions to install additional software](emr-plan-bootstrap.md)\.